FAQs

 You can call your insurance company and ask if you have an “out-of-network” benefit for mental health services.
 If you do have this benefit, your insurance company will reimburse you for some, or all, of your out-of-pocket expenses that you pay to this office.
 We can assist this process by sending a claim directly to your insurance company on your behalf.
 If you do not have an out-of-network insurance benefit, we can offer services at our private pay rate.
 We can send you a list of rates if you complete a Contact Us request.

 Yes.
 There are some services that this office may perform which are not covered by your insurance plan.
 These services may include report writing, consultations with other providers, IEP meeting attendance, phone calls, etc. These fees are detailed in our intake paperwork which you will be required to sign upon initiating services.
-Your mental health provider will ensure that any out-of-pocket expenses are discussed prior to commencement of services.
+Your mental health provider will ensure that any out-of-pocket expenses are discussed prior to the start of these services.

 Yes, we offer both telehealth and in-person appointments.